jinghuazhao/INF/SOMAscan.md

 variant sets where the proportion that are also cis eQTLs exceeded that of the test set of sentinel cis pQTL variants.

-At a stringent eQTL significance threshold (P < 1.5 × 10<sup>−11</sup>), we found signif- icant enrichment of cis pQTLs for eQTLs (P < 0.0001) (Supplementary Table 11) with 19.5% overlap observed compared to a mean overlap of 1.8% in the null sets.
-Results were similar in sensitivity analyses using the standard genome-wide or nominal significance thresholds as well as when using only the sentinel vari- ants at cis pQTLs that were robust to adjusting for PAVs (Supplementary Table 7), suggesting our results are robust to the choice of threshold and potential differential binding effects.
+At a stringent eQTL significance threshold (P < 1.5 × 10<sup>−11</sup>), we found
+significant enrichment of cis pQTLs for eQTLs (P < 0.0001) (Supplementary Table 11) with 19.5% overlap observed compared to a mean overlap of 1.8% in the null sets.
+Results were similar in sensitivity analyses using the standard genome-wide or nominal significance thresholds as well as when using only the sentinel variants at cis pQTLs that were robust to adjusting for PAVs (Supplementary Table 7), suggesting our results are robust to the choice of threshold and potential differential binding effects.

 **Colocalization analysis**.
 Colocalization testing was performed using the coloc package<sup>62</sup>.
-For testing colocalization of pQTLs and disease associations, colocali- zation testing was necessarily limited to disease traits for which full GWAS summary statistics had been made available.
+For testing colocalization of pQTLs and disease associations, colocalization testing was necessarily limited to disease traits for which full GWAS summary statistics had been made available.
 We obtained GWAS summary statistics through PhenoScanner.
 For testing colocalization of pQTLs with eQTLs, we used publically available summary statistics for expression traits from GTEx28.
 We used the default